Samsung to Launch India-First Smartphones to Counter Chinese Rivals

-Samsung Galaxy M-Series smartphones, the long rumoured budget lineup from the South Korean consumer electronics giant, have now been confirmed to launch on January 28.
+Samsung Galaxy M-Series smartphones, the long rumoured budget lineup from the South Korean consumer electronics giant, have been confirmed to launch on January 28.
 The company in a press release on Monday confirmed the launch date, adding that the Samsung Galaxy M-Series smartphones will be targeted at 'young millennials' and feature 'powerful' displays, cameras, batteries, and processors.
 The company also confirmed the Galaxy M-Series smartphones will be available both via Amazon India and the Samsung Online Shop.
+The Galaxy M-Series is rumoured to include three phones - Galaxy M10, Galaxy M20, and Galaxy M30 - aimed at different price-segments.

 In an interview with Reuters over the weekend, Samsung said it plans to launch the budget Galaxy M smartphone series in India ahead of a global release, aiming to regain ground ceded to Chinese rivals such as Xiaomi in the world's second-biggest mobile phone market.